If you could cook dinner for any author, dead or alive, who would it be? What would you make?

 Have you ever gotten reader’s block?

 No, there are a million good things to read.
 I just don’t do it.
-I love reading work from my sister and the Nearby Universe, my writers’ group.
+I love reading work from author friends and the Nearby Universe, my writers’ group.
 I enjoy reading my students’ work, and I am lucky enough to get paid for that.
 But in my spare time, I am more likely playing outside with my kids.
 Like I said, we have a trampoline.

 Do you think someone could be a writer if they don’t feel emotions strongly?